 Parents who are separated or divorced have a responsibility to ensure the continued care of their children.
 The main way that the courts in New York ensure that parents continue caring for their children after a separation is through child support payments.
-If you need a Manhattan child support attorney by your side, you can contact Randi L. Karmel, PLLC for help with your case today.
+If you need help with child support in New York City, you can contact Randi L. Karmel, PLLC for help with your case today.
+We are ready to offer assistance to residents in all five boroughs.
 Attorney Karmel has extensive experience handling complex matrimonial and child support situations, including properly calculating support payments, handling any necessary modifications, and dealing with unpaid child support issues.

 Who has to pay child support in Manhattan?